 Fuel retailers

-Fuel retailers can also use QR codes to make payments easy for their users.
-There are fuel retail wallet solutions that allow the users to fuel their car by simply entering the amount of fuel in the application.
-These applications come with multiple modes of payments which also includes payment via QR codes scanning.
+Fuel retailers can also use QR code payment solution for easy payments for their users.
+There are fuel retail wallet solutions that allow users to fuel their cars by simply entering the amount (in currency) of fuel in the application.
+These applications come with multiple payment modes, including scan and pay with QR code.

 E-ticket booking

-QR codes are also used in E-ticket booking.
-The E-ticket booking application enables its users to book tickets for bus, flight, train, movies, amusement parks, and many more by just making a few clicks on their phone.
-These apps have multiple modes of payment and QR code payment is one of them.
+QR codes are used in E-ticket booking businesses.
+The E-ticket booking application enables users to book tickets for buses, flights, trains, movies, amusement parks, and many more by just making a few clicks on their phone.
+These apps have multiple modes of payment, and QR code payment is one of them.

 Toll payments

-Toll booths can also use QR codes to facilitate quick and simple toll payments.
+Toll booths can also use QR codes to facilitate quick and easy acceptance of toll payments.
 There are toll payment wallet apps that allow the user to make cashless toll payments.
-These apps include multiple cashless payment options that include QR code payments along with RFID and NFC cards.
+These apps include multiple cashless payment options like QR code payments, RFID, and NFC cards.

 Parking payments

-QR codes can be used as a mode of payment in a parking payment solution.
-A parking payment solution allows its user to search and book his parking space through a mobile application.
-Once the parking space is booked, the user can simply scan the QR code present at the parking garage to make the payment.
+QR codes can be used as a mode of payment in parking payment solution-providing companies.
+A parking payment solution allows users to search for and book their parking space through a mobile application.
+Once the parking space is booked, the user can make payment by simply scanning the QR code present at the parking garage.

 Street vendors

-QR codes are widely used by street vendors that have a minimal range of goods.
-They simply print a QR code for all their product that consists of its description and price.
+Even small business owners like street vendors widely uses QR code for business and their minimal range of products.
+They print a QR code for all their product consisting of their description and price.
 To purchase any product, the user has to scan the QR code and confirm to make the payment.

 Micro-business